bp4mc2/bp4mc2-graphql/README.md

 ### 11. Run-time extension

 In most situations, the GraphQL schema is fixed: it will only change when a new version of the GraphQL endpoint is made available.
 But when we want to combine different datasets, it is very much possible that we include new datasets at run-time, which implies that the combined schema is will also change.

-## Implementation for the requirements

-Non of the currently available solutions comply to these requirements, but a clever mix of the individual features of these solutions might deliver all of the required functionality.

-This solution as the following features:

-1. A "regular" API implementation is used to handle the request/response functionality of a regular GraphQL endpoint, to implement requirement R1.
-2. Using the SHACL vocabulary, a shapes graph is created for every GraphQL endpoint that maps the RDF vocabulary to the corresponding GraphQL schema.
-In this way, it is even possible to generate the GraphQL schema from the shapes graph.
-This shapes graph can be used for the implementation of requirements R2 (context, graphQL to RDF), R6 (graphql to sparql) and R8 (RDF to graphql).
-3. Available open source RDF serialization software components are used to transform the JSON-LD resultset to specific RDF serializations, to implement requirement R3.
-For HTML an extendable open source component is needed, to separate content from presentation.
-4. Specific GraphQL directives are added to specify how an `@id` field is constructed for the JSON-LD URI and/or an extra functional property is constructed from the URI, to implement requirements R4 and R5.
-5. A `@sparql` directive is added to enable the construction of a SPARQl query from the GraphQL directive.
-The `@sparql` directive is a complex directive.
-It has properties as `limit` and `offset` that correspond with the specific parts of a SPARQl query.
-It also has a `query` property.
-Without this property, the SPARQL query is generated from the schema.
-With this property, it is possible to construct the whole query, using all the expressibility of a SPARQL query.
-The terms follow the GraphQL schema itself, so there is no need for knowledge about the underlying semantics.
-6. Specific GraphQL directives can be added, as specified by requirement R7.
-All these directives are also specified using a shapes graph and corresponding vocabulary.
-This mitigates the risk that the directives are only usable within the context of this specific GraphQL endpoint.
-By using a mapping to a RDF vocabulary, a universal directives schema is created.
-This vocabulary can be added to the shapes graph, so the full GraphQL schema, including directives, can be automatically generated from the shapes graph.
-7. As part of the shapes graph is a statement that states the namespace and prefix for any GraphQL schema.
-This statement is not part of the GraphQL schema itself, because it is needed for the combined GraphQL schema.
-Any term in the combined query can be contextualised using this prefix, as implementation for requirement R9 and R10.
-8. As the shapes graph can be stored in memory or into a SPARQL endpoint (or even a GraphQL endpoint, using the shapes graph for the GraphQL schema itself), the GraphQL schema can be changed at run-time.